 Owning a holiday home in the UK is a great way to add a little luxury to your life while building your assets for the long-haul.
 However, it can also become a revenue generator thanks to short-term rentals.
 Given that this is a form of investment property; you will need a dedicated holiday let mortgage.

 While this type of niche mortgage is often underwritten on an individual basis, they are available from banks and financial institutes across the UK.
 You must avoid taking a standard buy-to-let mortgage because holiday tenants do not necessarily meet the assured short-hold tenancy criteria.

 When taking out holiday home or holiday cottage mortgages, you will need a deposit of at least 25%, although there is a lender who will consider a 20% deposit.
 Meanwhile, due to the seasonal fluctuation of revenue, the lender will use stringent financial assessments.
 The lender will make their affordability assessment based on averaging how the property rents out during high, medium, and low seasons, and the different rates it can achieve.

 As a typical example, if the average rental over a 30-week period is £800 per week, that would typically mean you could borrow up to around £295,000, provided of course you have a sufficient deposit and meet the lender’s other criteria.

-Holiday Home Mortgages For Overseas Properties
+Holiday Home Mortgages for overseas properties

-Since the introduction of budget airlines, many people consider the prospect of buying a holiday home abroad.
-While this can require a little additional effort, you will have two main option at your disposal; either use a UK lender, or use a bank/lender in the country where you plan to buy.
+Since the introduction of budget airlines, many people consider the prospect of buying a residential holiday home abroad.
+While this can require a little additional effort, you will have two main options at your disposal; either use a UK lender, or use a bank/lender in the country where you plan to buy.

 For non-UK lenders, the most likely solution is to partner with a broker in the country of the holiday home.
 While the exact arrangements do vary from country to country, you will almost certainly need a bigger deposit when taking this path.